sf-wdi-40/schedule/homework.md

    * What is an example of an algorithm that takes O(N) time?
 O(N^2) time?
 O(logN) time?
    * What is Ruby on Rails, and how is it different from ActiveRecord?
    * What is a JavaScript closure?
-   * Given an array of integers, write a function that will move all the zeroes to the front of the array.
+   * BONUS: Given an array of integers, write a function that will move all the zeroes to the front of the array.
 3. Go over your project and make a roadmap for how to polish for portfolio (polishing > adding features).

 ## Now through Wednesday, October 4